In case you missed it

 What does 'net effective rent' mean?
 Here's how to calculate your real monthly rent

-• Net effective rent is what you pay when a free month is factored into your rent
+• Net effective rent is what you pay when a free month or two is factored into your rent

 Brooklyn apartment buildings

-When landlords offer concessions like a month or two of free rent to encourage you to sign a lease, they often advertise the apartment at the net effective rent.
+When landlords offer concessions like a month or two of free rent, they often advertise the apartment at the net effective rent.

 iStock

-When you search New York City rental apartment listings, you’ll often see the term “net effective rent,” advertised as well as the higher “gross rent.”
-This can make it difficult to figure out how much money you’ll hand over to your landlord each month.
+When you search New York City rental listings, you may see the term “net effective rent,” or a higher rent amount called the “gross rent.”
+This can make it difficult to figure out how much money you’ll be handing over to your landlord each month.

 When landlords offer concessions like a month or two of free rent to encourage you to sign a lease, they often advertise the apartment at the net effective rent, which means the concession is being factored into the advertised price, giving you a discount.

-For example, if an apartment is $3,600 and the landlord is offering a free month of rent as a concession on a 12-month lease, then the net effective rent will be $3,300.
+For example, if an apartment is $3,600 a month and the landlord is offering a free month of rent as a concession on a 12-month lease, then the net effective rent will be $3,300.

-[Editor’s Note: A previous version of this article ran in March 2022.
-We are presenting it again with updated information for March 2023.]
+[Editor’s note: A previous version of this article ran in March 2023.
+We are presenting it again in case you missed it.]

 Need to figure out the gross rent for an apartment?
 To calculate your actual monthly payments you take the total sum of the concession, divide it by the number of months on the lease, and subtract that amount from the gross rent.
 Too confusing?
 You could always use Brick Underground's rent calculator.